sameergupta914/notes/Backend/nodeJS.md

 # CLIENT SERVER ARCHITECTURE

-server->
+Server->
-server can be a hardware or a software. it is a hardware or a computer program that provides a service to another computer program or a different machine
+- server can be a hardware or a software. it is a hardware or a computer program that provides a service to another computer program or a different machine.

-API contracts- REST, JRPC, SOAP, etc
+- API contracts- REST, JRPC, SOAP, etc

-REST- representational state transfer, this is just a set of rules-
+- REST-> representational state transfer, this is just a set of rules-
-* every real life entity is expected to be represented as a resource.
+	- every real life entity is expected to be represented as a resource.
-* every time with a RESTfull api request we have to sent type/methods of the request.
+	- every time with a RESTfull api request we have to sent type/methods of the request.
-* there will be dedicated URLs.
+	- there will be dedicated URLs.

-GET- retrieve info about a resource, data is sent in URL, that means it gets saved in out history, we can log it cache it etc POST- create side effects on a resource, data is not expectedto be sent in URL, rather there is a request body/payload.
+- GET-> retrieve info about a resource, data is sent in URL, that means it gets saved in out history, we can log it cache it etc

+- POST-> create side effects on a resource, data is not expectedto be sent in URL, rather there is a request body/payload.

-PUT- make complete update to a resource,
+- PUT-> make complete update to a resource,

-PATCH- make partial update to a resource,
+- PATCH-> make partial update to a resource,

-DELETE- delete a resource
+- DELETE-> delete a resource

-these are according to rest convention three ways to send data-
+- three ways to send data-
-* request param- in this we send unique identifier of a resource, eg: /movies/lifeofpi
+	- request param- in this we send unique identifier of a resource, eg: /movies/lifeofpi
-* query param- along with unique identifier we send key value pairs with it, eg : /categories/electronics?company=samsung&order=desc
+	- query param- along with unique identifier we send key value pairs with it, eg : /categories electronics?company=samsung&order=desc
-* request body- it is a separate payload containing key value pairs In rest convention, data/msgs are sent apart from URL are sent in JSON
+	- request body- it is a separate payload containing key value pairs

+- In rest convention, data/msgs are sent apart from URL are sent in JSON

-# Setting up http server
+# SETTING UP HTTP SERVER

-- using http module which is inbuilt by node,
-- http module contains a function called as the createServer
+- using http module which is inbuilt by node, http module contains a function called as the `createServer`
-- this createServer function takes a callback as the input
+- this createServer function takes a callback as the input, now inside the callback we get 2 arguments
-- now inside the callback we get 2 arguments request- this argument contains all the details about the incoming req response- this argument contains functions using which we can prepare the response
+	- request-> this argument contains all the details about the incoming req
+	- response-> this argument contains functions using which we can prepare the response.

 - the createServer function returns us the server object
-- port- request will identify the IP address but multiple processes may be running on that IP, so port help in deciding which process to go to.
+- port-> request will identify the IP address but multiple processes may be running on that IP, so port help in deciding which process to go to.

-code for starting server using node only with the help of http inbuilt module->
+- code for starting server using node only with the help of http inbuilt module->

 ```
 const http=require('http');